mikio1998/mikio1998.github.io/_posts/2019-3-1-Add-Shadow-Button.md

 6. **shadowRadius** determines how wide the shadow should be.
 I prefer 5 but you can play around with this to see what looks best for your button.
 7. **shadowPath** determines the shape of the shadow.
 Here we set it to match the shape of the button including the button's rounded corners.

 Finally, update our shadowButton IBOutlet with didSet.
-Within didSet call our setsButtonDisplay function.
+Within didSet call our setShadowButtonDisplay function.

 ```swift